-If you share my struggle with shut-eye, I hope this helps: It’s called Slow TV.
+Do you sleep like a baby?
+If you share my struggle with shut-eye I hope this helps: It’s called Slow TV.
 It’s a hit in Norway and now syndicated around the world.
 I view it via Pluto (which is a free network on my Roku streaming device).

 The Slow TV movement started with a train journey across Norway.
 A few cameras are attached to the train, catching the scenery.
 Some of it is beautiful, much of it is monotonous.
 It’s amazing how many tunnels they have in Norway, which show up in the video as: darkness.
 This particular video runs for SEVEN hours.
 Occasionally they’ll let someone on the train talk.
 But since I don’t speak Norwegian, it doesn’t keep me from nodding off.